iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted150003/report.md

 > Took long enough<br> :date: __2020-12-31 14:12:35__

 > This app fits under the heading 'civil responsibility.'
 If you care about your family, neighbors and community, you will add this to your phone to help keep them and you safe until we can all get this virus under control.<br> :date: __2020-12-30 17:48:56__

+> I wear a mask because I am a patriot and I care about all lives.
+Historically Americans provide aid globally for weak and vulnerable, its about time we put America first.
+Wear your mask.
+I downloaded this app because I am a patriot and I care about all lives.
+Using this app may provide valuable exposure information.
+It will give information to help people know to get tested, to quarantine, or to seek treatment.
+2 small steps can save the lives of the vulnerable.
+That IS the America way!<br> :date: __2020-12-30 15:53:31__